thomasmullen9999/mega-man-walkthrough/README.md

 * On the Enemy Guide page, I included an example template near the top of the page that explains what each attribute in the individual enemy files refers to.
 This is simpler than explaining what each attribute means in every single enemy file.

 *	In the ‘Controls’ section of the Getting Started part of the walkthrough, I included a table which shows the game’s controls for many different consoles.
-This table format makes it easy for the user to quickly find which button they should press for a certain action, depending which console they’re playing the game on.
+This table format makes it easy for the user to quickly find which button they should press for a certain action, depending on which console they’re playing the game on.

 *	I included in-game screenshots at points where it may be hard to understand exactly what I’m explaining through text alone, such as ‘suzyjump.jpeg’ in Cut Man’s Stage, and ‘shrapnelavoid.jpeg’ in Bomb Man’s Stage.